automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Omeisaurus.md

 # Omeisaurus
-## Description: One of the most common Chinese sauropods.
+## One of the most common Chinese sauropods.